Banning plastic straws might be a smart environmental move, but critics say it’s not that simple

 For most people, the prospect of plastic straws no longer being available is of little concern –paper and metal alternatives already exist.
 Some creative manufacturer will no doubt see opportunity in a new reusable straw market and after all, how frequently does the average person use a straw anyway?

 But for some, just ditching a product that has become so ubiquitous is no easy matter.
 This week, Ellie Simpson from Chesterfield, who has cerebral palsy, pointed out that plastic straws were essential to the daily wellbeing of people with certain disabilities.
 Unable to drink without the use of a straw, a ban would have a severe negative effect on her everyday life and health.
 She told the media that paper straws disintegrated too quickly to be a viable alternative to plastic and metal versions could be hazardous.

-For all its evils, in this case plastic has been meeting a very real and serious need.
+For all its evils, in this case plastic has been meeting a very real and serious need - with no current alternative to replace it.
 With no obvious solution in sight, the Government has said it will consider making exceptions for plastic straws that are used for medical reasons.

 This is a clear indicator that further innovation is needed in the world of materials, to ensure that human society can continue to meet everybody’s needs without suffocating the planet.